 Their stories may challenge some prejudices, as they did mine, and can inspire society to work towards real solutions to the drug problem which to some degree is just one symptom of myriad deeper issues.
 Militarized law enforcement and criminalization has been an abject failure in this regard, yet we continue to spend billions of dollars in expectation of improved results while the problem grows year over year.
 To wit:

-Assigning a population count to Philadelphia’s addicted prostitutes is an impossibility, though they appear to number in the hundreds in any given season, and I estimate at least 3,000 of them may have come and gone since I began this project around 2008.
-My daily observation suggests that there must be at least twenty women I have not photographed for each of the hundred or so women I have.
-This estimate does not take into account areas beyond north Philadelphia, nor does it account for male prostitutes or those who advertise themselves primarily through websites or classified ads; the total number of Philadelphia sex workers could be a multiple of my estimate.
+Assigning a population count to Philadelphia’s addicted prostitutes is an impossibility, though they appear to number in the hundreds in any given season, and I estimate at least 4,000 of them may have come and gone since I began this project around 2008.
+My daily observation back in 2014 suggested that there must be at least twenty women I have not photographed for each of the hundred or so women I have.
+This estimate does not take into account areas beyond north Philadelphia, nor does it account for male prostitutes or those who advertise themselves primarily through websites or classified ads; the total number of Philadelphia sex workers could be a multiple of my guestimate.

 Perhaps some backstory is in order to explain how I came to produce a project such as this - the nature of which is far removed from my own life and background.

-In 2006 my friend lured me from one of America’s wealthiest and safest enclaves in rural New Jersey, to one of America's poorest and most dangerous - Kensington, Philadephia - with the promise of some loft space in what had been a long-abandoned 10,000 square foot factory building.
+In 2006 my friend lured me from one of America’s wealthiest and safest enclaves in rural New Jersey, to one of America's poorest and most dangerous - Kensington, Philadephia - with the promise of a large loft in what had been a long-abandoned 10,000 square foot factory building.

 Before America’s industrial base was handed to Mexico and China in the 1980s and 1990s, Kensington was a bustling manufacturing center dotted with large factories and mills surrounded by neighborhoods of industrious workers.
 It is a melting pot of blacks, hispanics, Asians, and whites — particularly Irish, which is why an inordinate number of my subjects have red hair and hazel or blue eyes.